3 minute read

 • 1/2 cup water

-• 1 small piece of ginger
+• 1 small piece of ginger, finely grated

 • 1 small piece of fresh turmeric root or 1/2tsp turmeric powder

-• 2 tbsp raw peanuts
+• 2 tbsp raw peanuts (read about peanuts here)

 • Salt to taste

-• Chilli: fresh or powder - optional
+• Chilli: green chilli or powder - optional.
+Add to taste.

 Steps